reductstore/website/blog/2024-08-21-reductstore-v1_11_0-released/index.md

 ## What's New in ReductStore v1.11.0

-In this release, we have introduced a new API for changing the labels of existing records and optimised the storage engine to improve database startup and write performance.
+In this release, we have introduced a new API for changing the labels of existing records and optimized the storage engine to improve database startup and write performance.

 <!--more-->
 {/* truncate */}